xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 > **Uniform Mode Combining**: A practical operating protocol is uniform mode combining,
 > where the propagation constant of each PA can be preconfigued at $\beta=(\beta_{1}+\beta_{2}+...\beta_{M})/M$.
 Our simulation results demonstrate the efficiency of this design.

-### 2. Proposed Algorithm

-The paper proposes the **Particle Swarm Optimization with KKT Parameterized Beamforming (PSO-KPBF) Algorithm** to jointly optimize the digital beamforming, pinching locations, and PA propagation constants.
+**2. Proposed Algorithm**: The paper proposes the **Particle Swarm Optimization with KKT Parameterized Beamforming (PSO-KPBF) Algorithm** to jointly optimize the digital beamforming, pinching locations, and PA propagation constants.

 **KPBF** reconstructs KKT-conditioned beamforming solutions of WMMSE problem, which is parameterized by dual varaiables.
 Then, PSO jointly predicts KPBF dual parameters, pinching locations, and propagation constants of PAs.
 > **Benefit**: